duploduplo/eu4-mp-timesaver/README.md

 Both the host and the clients have to use the fucking-time-saver.py script.
 The host will specify his savegame folder as the source and the DropBox™ shared folder as the destination.
 The clients will specify the DropBox™ shared folder as the source and the savegame folder as the destination.

+Host and clients have to choose a pattern to use for the savegame file names.
+Good examples are:

+    shared_*.eu4
+    autosave*.eu4

-Host and clients have to choose a pattern to use for the savegame file names: good examples are *shared_\*.eu4* and *autosave\*.eu4* that will share all the savegames with *shared_* as the first part of the name and all the autosaves.
+Using those patterns the fucking-time-saver will share all the savegames with *shared_* as the first part of the name and all the *autosaves*.

 Usage
 -----